Dover11/iOS-19/README.md

 ```
 ------

-<p align="Center">After a lenghty amount of reasearch by the totally real development team at Apple, we have decided to bring APK support to iPhone.</p>
+<p align="Center">After a lenghty amount of reasearch by the totally real development team at Apple, we have decided to bring APK support to iPhone, development is still in progress.</p>

+### Sideloading
+Due to legal reasons iPhone user's witin the EU will now be able to sideload applications onto their iPhones.

+### RCS
+Limited RCS support has been added to iMessages for images sent by iPhone.